 Sources: Statistics New Zealand, DairyNZ, Fonterra Co-operative Group, and MPI.

 The New Zealand dairy industry has been a world leader in herd improvement, and its ability to trace the performance of the national herd – through the dairy core database – has been central to that success.
-The Ministry for Primary Industries (MPI) is seeking feedback on the rules surrounding the New Zealand dairy herd improvement industry.
-For more information on the consultation, click here.
+The Ministry for Primary Industries (MPI) concluded consultation in May 2014 on aspects of the New Zealand dairy herd improvement industry, in particular, three requirements that are currently in place on Livestock Improvement Corporation.
+More information on this archived consultation can be found at the link here.
+This consultation follows on from earlier consultation in February 2013.
+For more information on the February 2013 consultation, click here.

 All submissions must be received by 5PM on 15 February 2013.

 The Dairy Industry Restructuring Act (2001) was a specific Act of Parliament.
 The Act and its associated regulations, the Dairy Industry Restructuring (Raw Milk) Regulations 2001, allowed for the formation of Fonterra.
 Read more on the Dairy Industry Restructuring Act (DIRA).

 On 24 January 2012 the Minister for Primary Industries announced that consultation had opened on the government’s proposed response to reviews of Fonterra’s farm gate milk price setting, the Raw Milk Regulations, and the regulatory regime to accompany Fonterra’s proposed capital restructure.

 Submissions closed Friday 24 February and MPI received over 800 submissions.
 On 27 March 2012, the Government announced changes to the Dairy Industry Restructuring Act (DIRA) following the consultation on potential amendments.

 Read more about the review and the submissions received.